moorepants/resonance/outline.rst

 6. Vertical Vibration of a Bus Driver's Seat
 --------------------------------------------

+This notebook introduces external forcing of a vibratory system, where the external force is modeled as a sinusoidal input to the bottom of a bus driver's seat.

 - excite a system with a sinusoidal input
 - understand the difference in transient and steady state solutions
 - use autocorrelation to determine period
-- relate the frequence response to the time series
+- relate the frequency response to the time series
 - create a frequency response plot
 - define resonance and determine the parameters that cause resonance

 7. Vertical vibration of a Bus Driver's Seat with a Leaf Spring
 ---------------------------------------------------------------

+This notebook builds on the previous one by replacing the linear spring with a realistic leaf spring.

 - create a force versus displacement curve for a leaf spring
-- describe the time repsonse and frequency response of a non-linear system
+- describe the time response and frequency response of a non-linear system
 - show that sinusoidal fitting does not necessarily describe non-linear vibration

 8. Bicycle Lateral Vibration
 ----------------------------

+This notebook introduces a simple lean and steer bicycle model as an example of a system with multiple degrees of freedom.
+Coupling and modes are discussed from a data analysis perspective.

-- get a sense of the couppling of input to output through frequency response plots
+- get a sense of the coupling of input to output through frequency response plots
 - simulate a 2 DoF vibratory model
-- identify a MDoF system and see effects of couplin through time and frequency domain
+- identify a MDoF system and see effects of coupling through time and frequency domain
 - determine if a general 2 DoF is stable
-- sweeping through frequencies to discover modal frequencies
+- sweep through input frequencies to discover modal frequencies

 9. Simulating a building during an earthquake
 ---------------------------------------------

+This notebook uses a lumped parameter multi-story building model as a many-degree-of-freedom system with all oscillatory modes.

-- exmaine time domain and frequency coupling with MDoF
+- examine time domain and frequency coupling with MDoF
 - sweeping through frequencies to discover modal frequencies
+- visualize the system's response at modal frequencies to see mode shapes

 Modeling Vibrating Systems
 ==========================